library(tidyverse)

 The caret package allows you to set control parameters for the type of cross-validation to use, the number of folds to use, etc.

-ctrl_1 <- trainControl(method="cv",
+ctrl_1 <- trainControl(method = "cv",

-savePredictions = T)
+savePredictions = TRUE)

 ctrl_2 <- trainControl(method = "repeatedcv",